tarantool/ansible-cartridge/doc/scenario.md

     - tarantool.cartridge
 ```

-### Add custom scenario to gradually update to a new version of TGZ
+### Add a custom scenario to gradually update to a new version of TGZ

 If you are using multiversion, then most likely you are upgrading to the new version of the package gradually:
 first storages, then routers, etc. To do this, the same scenario to update the package version is used several times.